-Versatility of a desk-top flat-bed image scanner with a transparency unit as an image input device for formation analyses was exhibited and discussed.
-If the scanner output under satisfied prerequisite conditions is calibrated based on a standard film or by comparison to Elrepho type reflectometer, the scanner was found to provide reasonably scaled gray levels.
-However, there remained some distortion in the output characteristics even after the calibration.
-So, unlike Elrepho type, optical density squared was almost proportional to the basis weight of paper.
-Formation of handsheets was quantitatively analyzed with the light transmission images obtained by the scanner.
-The formation index, the standard deviation of optical density squared correlated better with the subjective ranking than that of optical density or of gray level.
-Optical density squared divided by the basis weight showed the highest Kendall's coefficient of correlation.
-Anyway, the standard deviation of gray level was far from propriety as a formation index.
+Versatility of a desktop flatbed image scanner with a transparency unit as an image input device for formation analyses is exhibited and discussed.
+Optical density of scanner output is defined as the logarithm of the ratio of gray level in full transmission with no material to that at a given site (pixel) of a sample.
+Optical density of the scanner output under satisfied prerequisite conditions showed an excellent agreement with that of Elrepho type reflectometer and the pre-calibrated values noted on a standard film though the proportional constant is reduced from 1 due to aged deterioration of the light source after 1 year, maintaining linearity.
+For stacked paper sheets, however, there remains distortion in the output characteristics, that is, non-linearity even after the calibration.
+So, unlike Elrepho type, optical density squared is empirically almost proportional to the basis weight of paper.
+In application, formation of handsheets loaded with calcium carbonate from softwood and hardwood pulps at different retention times is quantitatively analyzed with the light transmission images obtained by the scanner.
+The formation index, the standard deviation of optical density squared correlated better with the subjective ranking by 6 panelists than that of optical density or of gray level.
+Optical density squared divided by the basis weight shows the highest Kendall's coefficient of correlation.
+In summary, the standard deviation of gray level is found to lack in validity as a formation index except comparison between papers with close gray levels.